bruneaug/DShield-SIEM/AddOn/Configure_Suricata.md

 ```
 ### Update the configuration file<br>
 Edit the configuration file and select the correct interface to get Suricata<br>
+- Adjust the network collection to your network.
+- I suggest you can turn off logging to "fast".
 detecting activity based on your IDS signature selection. <br>
 <pre>
 af-packet: